Helping Santa’s elves this Christmas doesn’t have to mean buying the latest Star Wars merch or Playstation (along with their price tag).

 3. For the older children: give a gift that keeps on giving

 While we’re sure your older child will have a few packages under the Christmas tree this year, it’s a really important time to acknowledge and support the families who may be doing it a little tough.
-Companies such as Oxfam offer online gift purchases which start from as little as $10 and can help an entire village.
-Why not offer your little world-changer a small budget and help them to decide how they would like to help the less fortunate this Christmas.
+Organisations like Oxfam offer online gift purchases which start from as little as $10 and can help an entire village.
+Why not offer your little world-changer a small budget and help them to decide how they would like to help the less fortunate this Christmas?
 It’s a gift and a lesson which could plant some important seeds in a young mind.